maapteh/graphql-modules-app/README.md

 **Now when you followed the install part (and looked at point 2) you can simply run `yarn start`.
 It will spin up the GraphQL server and the React application.**
 Please look at the VSC plugins below for editor happiness.

-It is also possible to just play with only the server part with `MOCK_API=ON yarn start:dev:server`, which spins up the graphql server in mocked mode.
+It is also possible to just play with only the server part with `MOCK_API=on yarn start:dev:server`, which spins up the graphql server in mocked mode.
 Or `BOL_API_KEY=*** yarn start:dev:server` which spins it up in non mocked mode when you have an open api bol.com key.

 ## PLAYGROUND